-Today (it still is Nov 5 here in the USA) happens to be Sangeeta Kalanidhi Smt T Brinda's 96th birthday.
+Today (Nov 5) happens to be the legendary Smt T Brinda's 96th birthday.
 As someone who was fortunate to learn from her for nearly a decade, I cannot help but feel a huge sense of loss that she is no longer with us.
 However, on the other hand, I also feel that she is always with me - that is the depth and extent of her impact on my music.
 More importantly, my appraoch to music.

 I first fell in love with Brindamma’s music when I heard her render a beautiful phrase in Tyagaraja’s krti in Balahamsa, ‘Parulanu vedanu’.
 She was singing the anupallavi of this song and this phrase lasted all of one second.
 But she sang it with such clarity and sophistication that it was as though a new world had opened up in front of me.
 I must have been around 14 or 15 years old then.
 That one second of music had tonal purity, depth, voice modulation, note spacing, emotive appeal and a host of other intangible features that represented the very best of Carnatic music.